 For example, your coordinator must have a process set up to bond with and qualify the prospective patient by asking powerful questions.
-Because they need to discover what the patient REALLY wants, why they want it and what it will take for them to say YES.
+They need to discover what the patient REALLY wants, why they want it and what it will take for them to say YES.

-Your patient coordinator also needs the confidence and skill to ASK FOR A DECISION.
+Your patient coordinator needs the confidence and skill to ASK FOR A DECISION.

 This one skill makes the difference between 25% conversions and 75% conversions.